Estimated reading time: 6 minutes

 This type of development can be accomplished by having a defined developmental plan for each employee.

-Managers should be constantly coaching their employees to fine-tune skills and develop new ones.
+Managers should constantly coach their employees to fine-tune skills and develop new ones.

-Use the performance appraisal process to identify areas where an employee needs development and come up with a plan to provide them with the training, classes, or on the job experience to help gain the needed skills.
+Use the performance appraisal process to identify areas where an employee needs development and devise a plan to provide them with training, classes, or on-the-job experience to help them gain the needed skills.

 5. Create a Healthy Team Environment

-Employee engagement is dependent on how well employees get along, interact with each other, and participate in a team environment.
+Employee engagement depends on how well employees get along, interact with each other, and participate in a team environment.